PolyatomicBrian/drupal7-code-review-template/reviews/block_titlelink/block_titlelink.md

 remove the dangerous functionality.
 Any patches will need to be fully tested.

 - Is eval() or php_eval() functions used?

+    Yes, ??? not sure why this is necessary

 - Is preg_replace being used?